ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 #### **Significance level**:
 0.05(or 5%)
 #### **the resulting p-value**:
-6.5 * 10^-27
+0.0
 #### Conclusion:
-p value is less than the threshold of 0.05 therefore we reject the null.
+p value is close to 0.0 is less than the threshold of 0.05 therefore we reject the null.
 There is likely a relationship between recipes's rating and recipes.

 **Justify** why these choices are good choices for answering the question you are trying to answer.